Losers' Paul Mullen on their 'positive' new EP and the future of Yourcodenameis:milo

 He added: “I’d love to, but at the moment I’m out in America and everyone’s got their own thing.
 It’s hard to get five people in a room when they’re not 19 anymore.
 We’ve only ever said we were on hiatus, but for now these shows are going to be great and we’ll just feel it out.
 It’s going to be fun, so let’s see what happens.”

-Losers’ ‘EP One’ is out now.
+Losers’ ‘EP01’ is out now.
 Yourcodenameis:milo perform at The Cluny in Newcastle on Friday 24 and Saturday 25 September.
 Visit here for tickets and more information.